-There is not a birthday (theirs or
+There is not a birthday

-sad time to me.
+that sad time to me.

 I still avoid Mother’s Day card displays in the grocery store.
-I also
+I

-her special day.
+on her special day.
 Fall is my favorite season.
 One of my best childhood memories is picking apples on the farm with my father.